dbandstra/oxid/README.md

 * F2: toggle rendering of move boxes
 * F4: toggle profiling spam (not available in web version or in ReleaseSmall)

+## Recording demos

+You can record your games for later playback.
+To do this, go into the "Game Settings" menu and enable "Record demos".
+Now, all new games that you start will be recorded.

+Demos are named using the current date and time and are written to a folder called `recordings` in the user app data folder, which is something like:

+* Windows: `%USERPROFILE%/AppData/Local/Oxid`
+* MacOS: `~/Library/Application Support/Oxid`
+* Linux, BSD: `~/.local/share/Oxid`

+The demo filename is printed to the console when recording begins.

+To play back a demo, launch Oxid with the `--demo FILENAME` argument.
+An in-game UI for browsing demos will be added later.

+Demo recording is currently not available in the Web build.

 ## Code organization

 See [doc/Code organization.md](doc/Code%20organization.md)